YouMightNotNeedKubernetes/hashicorp-consul/README.md

 docker network create --scope=swarm --driver=overlay --attachable consul_area_lan
 ```

-We provided a base configuration file for Prometheus.
+We provided a base configuration file for Consul.
 You can find it in the `config` folder.
 Please make a copy as `configs/config.hcl`, and edit it to your needs.

 ## How it works